Outer Banks Water Filtration – How We Get Good Drinkable Water

 It seems like such a simple thing, turn the faucet on and water comes out.
 No priming of a pump, no one is in the backyard with a bucket waiting for water to appear.
 Just clear, drinkable water.

-In most places in this country getting water to homes, businesses, to water a lawn or wash a car is a pretty simple matter.
-Put a dam in, create a reservoir and treat the water, which will probably need a minimal amount of treatment, and then send it out to your customers.
+In most places in this country getting water is a pretty simple matter.
+Homes and businesses alike have access to water.
+Put a dam in, create a reservoir and treat the water.
+At the present time most water will need at least a minimal amount of treatment.
 Works great if there is a river or stream and the local geology will support a dam.
 The Outer Banks, however, has none of that.
 It doesn’t have any place to build a dam and it certainly doesn’t have the flowing water that would fill a reservoir.
 But we do need water, and in the summer a lot of it.

 What the Outer Banks does have is the Yorktown Aquifer, an underground river that is a remarkably reliable source of water.